Amir-Yekta/evintli/prisma/README.md

 # Important

-We plant to remove Prisma from this project.
+We plan to remove Prisma from this project.
 This is only kept for referencing the tables and relationships.